Kandala Essential Oil Blend for Joint Comfort

 Lavandin (Lavandula Hybrida Grosso) is a hybrid of Lavender but has much stronger medicinal properties than regular Lavender.
 It is said to be analgesic which means it reduces pain and inflammation.
 It’s anti-spasmodic and muscle relaxing character relieves cramps, stiffness and pain in muscles and joints.

-Lavandin also has anti-depressive effects, which is helpful as many people suffering from arthritis also deal with depression.
+Lavandin also has uplifting properties, which is helpful as many people suffering from arthritis struggle with with depression.

 Birch Essential Oil: